Mo (wrestler): Return to USWA; independent circuit (1996–2007)

-Return To Independent circuit (2014-present)
+Late career (2014–2025)

 In 2014, Horne came out of retirement and defeated Mike King at HLW Heroes and Legends III in Fort Wayne, Indiana.

 In May 2015, he worked four shows as Sir Mo teaming with Davey Boy Smith Jr. for Ultimate Championship Wrestling in Nova Scotia, Canada.
-He returned to the Maritimes in July with partner Lord Deon (Johnson) for three more shows.
-On July 30, the team - known as MOM2K - won the UCW tag team titles by beating Sidewalk Sam and Homeless Bob in Halifax, Nova Scotia.
+He returned to the Maritimes in July with partner Lord Deon (Dean Johnson) for three more shows.
+On July 30, the team – known as MOM2K – won the UCW tag team titles by beating Sidewalk Sam and Homeless Bob in Halifax, Nova Scotia.

-Since January 2016, Horne has run SOAR Championship Wrestling with his wife Denise Jones in Dallas Texas.
+From January 2016, Horne ran SOAR Championship Wrestling with his wife Denise Jones in Dallas, Texas.

-Personal life
+Personal life and death

-Horne has had many health issues in recent years.
-In 2018, he got a kidney transplant and he was told at the time that he would need to take anti-rejection medication for the rest of his life.
+In 2018, Horne received a kidney transplant.

-In January 2022, Horne's health got worse as he needed a liver transplant.
+In January 2022, Horne's health deteriorated and doctors determined he needed a liver transplant.
 Doctors became concerned about his body rejecting a new liver.
-He was hospitalized in the ICU battling COVID-19.
-On February 4 of that year he was released from hospital and made a Facebook post on his account telling them that he was in a medical rehab facility where he was still using an oxygen tank and on antibiotics.
-Also his kidneys have improved and no longer on a dialysis.
-He still has strength issues and is resting at home.
-Horne thanked the fans and his wife, Denise for helping him during his recovery.
+He was hospitalized in the ICU with COVID-19.
+On February 4 of that year he was released from the hospital and stated in a Facebook post that he was in a medical rehab facility, using an oxygen tank, and taking antibiotics, but his kidneys had improved and he no longer required dialysis.

+On October 19, 2025, at the age of 58, Horne died in a Texas intensive care unit after two months with a severe blood infection and pneumonia.